collectiveaccess/ProvidenceDocs/_source/data/dateTime.rst

  6/5 ..
 6/15/2007  (Note implicit year in first date)

  6/5 at 9am - 5pm (Note implicit date in current year with range of times)

+Unbounded dates
+^^^^^^^^^^^^^^^

+Date ranges where one end is unspecified can be expressed in various. ways.
+Ranges with a specified start date but no end date are considered to be ongoing and can be expressed in any of the following (using the example start date June 6 1944):

+  6/6/1944 to present

+  6/6/1944 - present

+  6/6/1944 .. present

+  after 6/6/1944

+  6/6/1944 -

+  6/6/1944 - ?

+Date ranges where the end date is specified and the start date unspecified are considered to include ''any'' date prior to the end date.
+They may be specified using the formats:

+   before 6/6/1944

+   ? - 6/6/1944

 Special expressions
 ^^^^^^^^^^^^^^^^^^^